RoccoFarrell/dota2-minimap-hero-sprites/README.md

 6. Run `npm install` to get the required packages for the generator script
 7. Run `npm run generate`
 8. Update version in `package.json`
+9. Reminder for me, run `npm publish` to push the update to NPM

 ----------------